craftcms/docs/docs/commerce/3.x/addresses.md

 ## Managing Addresses

-TODO: describe how addresses work broadly for guests, member users, and store managers

-- Address Lines
-- Countries & States
+Every order may have a shipping and billing address.
+Customers with accounts can be offered the ability to keep multiple addresses on file and select whichever they’d prefer for a given order.
+How you collect and validate addresses on the front end is up to you, and Commerce provides tools that help streamline address management:

+- The ability to use minimal [estimated addresses](#estimate-addresses) for calculating shipping and tax costs with minimal data entry prior to checkout.
+- Multiple ways of [updating cart addresses](#update-cart-addresses) and avoid data re-entry.
+- Convenient handling of [Countries & States](countries-states.md) store managers can fully customize.

+TODO: clarify how addresses relate to orders (guest vs. account)

-Even though you’ll most likely work with addresses [via carts](#updating-cart-addresses) the control panel, an [Addresses Service](commerce3:craft\commerce\services\Addresses) provides methods for working directly with address data.
+Even though you’ll most likely work with addresses [via carts](#updating-cart-addresses) the control panel, an [Addresses service](commerce3:craft\commerce\services\Addresses) provides methods for working directly with address data.
 We can use it here, for example, to get the store location address:

 ::: code
 ```twig